Travelling with Pets

 Quarantine is no longer a legal requirement when bringing your pet back into the UK.
 However be sure to check immigration guidelines for both your destination and your return journey.

 When you arrive at the airport your pet will need to be dropped off at a cargo or pet reception centre before you enter the terminal.
 The exact procedure varies depending on airport and airline.
 Heathrow airport has an animal reception centre, from which you can collect your pet following your return journey; however before departure animals should be placed in the custody of the airline's cargo service.
+Ensure your pilot is informed that a pet is onboard, so that they can be sure to keep the temperature at the proper level.

 It's also possible for you to take your pet with you on a ferry crossing.
-Dogs or cats can be kept on your vehicle with you or looked after in the ferry's onboard kennels.
-For safety, bare in mid the same rules as when leaving your dog or cat in a parked car; make sure they are kept hydrated and that the vehicle is well ventilated.
+Dogs or cats can be kept on your vehicle with you or looked after in the onboard kennels.
+For safety, bare in mind the same rules as when leaving your dog or cat in a parked car; make sure they are kept hydrated and that the vehicle is well ventilated.

 For your pet